Blogs

 Perfect practice makes perfect!

 Everyone likes to improve, so try to make a game out of the drill.
 Break it up into parts… How long does it take to get out to the evacuation area?
 Are people moving safely and orderly?
 How long does it take to check if everyone is there?
 Everyone should try to beat their best evacuation times while not rushing.
-By keeping metrics, everyone will be more focused, invested, and will get more out of it.
+By keeping metrics, everyone will be more focused, and invested, and will get more out of it.

 This is why it is so important to take safety drills seriously, whether for fires, earthquakes, or anything else.
 The better you practice a drill, the better prepared you will be when actual emergencies strike.